 and the ancestors that went to the spice islands - the Netherlands East Indies, now Indonesia, and to South America.

-Most information from the current tree has been copied to an on-line file at
+Most information from the version of the tree in 2015 has been copied to an on-line file as

 The name Wiederhold, although it sounds like the German word for `repeat', actually derives from